mattbowen/vagrant-python/README.md

 * all the stuff you need for building PIL
 * pythons 2.4, 2.5, 2.6, and 2.7 built in opt
-* the system python 2.6 with pil installed
+* the system python 2.6 with PIL installed

 The goal is to have a reasonable base for developing apps that require older pythons (e.g., google app engine, plone 3.x).

 *Fair warning:* This version was put together a day after I read the vagrant docs.
 It's my first go at puppet, too.
 So, expect things to be badly tied together, not work on your system, etc. It's been tested on my OSX 10.6 laptop.
 I'll be working to improve it as I get more comfortable with puppet.